kunal7193/Hybrid-Electric-Smart-Grid/README.md

 ## Files

-Jupiter notebook file containing the Random Forest model and the Cost minimization calculations for the transformed dataset.
+Jupyter notebook file containing the Random Forest model and the Cost minimization calculations for the transformed dataset.